sandstone-mc/sandstone-documentation/docs/start/first-function.md

 ```ts
   say('Hello world!')
 ```
 This line tells Sandstone that we want to write the `/say` command in the current MCFunction, with the `Hello world!` argument.
-It will result in the command `say Hello world!`.
+It will result in the command `"say "Hello world!"`.